yakin-ts/MOOD/README.md

 - **Question-Based Search:** Want to explore specific themes or thoughts across your entire journal?
 Ask a question, and Mood will perform a similarity search on the in-memory vector DB and  respond to your query.

-- **Autosave and Sync:** Your entries are automatically saved and synchronized with the database as you write, ensuring that your precious journal content is always secure.
+- **Autosave and Sync:** Your entries are automatically saved and synchronized with the database as you write, ensuring that your journal content is always secure.